-Travel and accommodation (if applicable) for participants travelling from the parent site to the challenge site will be arranged for the participant for the night before the challenge visit, and therefore do not require reimbursement.
+Travel for participants travelling from the parent site to the challenge site will be arranged for the participant, and therefore does not require reimbursement.

 Payments will be made in accordance with the table above.
 All payments will be made via bank transfer and can take 6-8 weeks to be processed and may take longer around bank holidays.